Cold Calling Techniques Every Organization Should Know

 I don’t have the time right now to continue on the call 'cause I have some work to finish, but shoot me an email at rob@cedarrapidstours.com.
 I’d like to see what you guys are offering.

 BAM!
-Just like that, not only do you have an aspiring customer but you also provided them with a real conversation out of the potential dozens of phone calls they receive daily.
+Just like that, not only do you have an aspiring customer, but you also provided them with a real conversation out of the potential dozens of phone calls they receive daily.
 Engaging in real conversations will allow your prospects to be able to remember you.

 Pattern interrupt

 Although the conversation above proved to be beneficial for Jovan, we can’t promise that it will work for you.
-Which is why we’d like to highlight a few key components every cold call needs to have.
+This is why we’d like to highlight a few key components every cold call needs to have.

 A pattern interrupt will be your way of ensuring that your call doesn’t come off as that typical scripted phone call.